Check out how much fun we have! Such an inspirational day!

 Are headsets, earbuds or any type of personal music device allowed in this race?
 We prefer for athletes to NOT use music devices to maximize safety, assure a fair competitive environment and assure athletes can hear all course marshal instructions.
 With that said, we also understand that many athletes rely on music to help endure the challenge of running.
 To accommodate the needs of our athletes while still assuring maximum safety and a fair, competitive environment, here is the arrangement that we can accommodate. • If you chose to use a personal music device, we ask that you always keep one ear open for instructions so only one ear-bud should be used at any time. • We also request that if you chose to use a personal music device that you keep the volume to a minimum to assure all instructions can be heard.

 Will you offer a Bag Check: Yes!
-If you would like to leave items at the start/finish area, we will be using Pilates Plus (right across from our studio) as our Bag-check location.
+Our Bag-check will be inside Warehouse 23.
 We ask that you place your belongings in a bag with your first and last name and Bib # clearly taped to the outside of the bag so we can easily identify your bag.
 We will ask you to show your Bib # when you pick up your bag at the finish.
 Please understand that we can't be responsible for your valuables so anything of value, please lock in your car.

 Can I switch my t-shirt size?
 Getting the shirt sizes accurate for all different body shapes and sizes is extremely difficult!
 Sometimes shirts run small and sometimes they run big but we often don’t know that until we have them in our hands.
 If the size of the 'shirt' you ordered does not fit, we will be hosting a 'Shirt' swap area at the Bag check area in Pilates Plus after the race.
 We cannot guarantee you will be able to swap but will do our best to accommodate your need.